Danijel Bešič Loredan

-Danijel Bešič Loredan (born May 18, 1973, in Koper) is a Slovenian orthopedic surgeon and politician.
-He serves as the deputy prime minister and minister of health of Slovenia in the cabinet of Robert Golob since 2022.
+Danijel Bešič Loredan (born 18 May 1973) is a Slovenian orthopedic surgeon and politician.
+He served as the deputy prime minister and minister of health of Slovenia in the cabinet of Robert Golob between 2022 and 2023.

 Early life and career

 Loredan was born in Koper, Slovenia on May 18, 1973.
 After his education, he worked at the Ljubljana University Medical Centre.
 While serving there, he worked as a specialist and later was transferred Valdoltra Orthopedic Hospital as a specialist.
 In 2016, he was employed at the Splošna bolnišnica Dr. Franca Derganca Nova Gorica for two years as the head of the Orthopedic department in the hospital.

 In 2018, he formed a political group named Movement Together Forward.
 In February 2018, the movement began collecting signatures for an online petition for the resignation of Health Minister Milojka Kolar Celarc.
 The movement also participated in the 2018 Slovenian parliamentary election and reached 0.49% of the vote.

-On June 1, 2022, he was elected Deputy Prime Minister and Minister of Health in the Republic of Slovenia by President Borut Pahor.
+On June 1, 2022, he was elected Deputy Prime Minister and Minister of Health in the Republic of Slovenia.